Epic in size, epic in history, Italy’s capital is bursting at the seams with sights – and scooters!

 You’ll feel the vibrant pulse of the city when you arrive outside the mighty walls of the ancient Colosseum, Vespas beeping manically in the background.

 But you don’t have to travel far to swap the city’s soundtrack for something more subdued, for right in the heart of Rome is a city within a city – the Vatican.
 Most of this tiny sovereign state is out of bounds, but the museums are a must: few places contain such a literal wealth of art.

-The pleasure of exploring this small, understated capital is often in the unexpected: striking-up conversations while travelling along the tree-lined streets by tram; following the sound of the country’s traditional blues-style music known as fado into one of the backstreet bars; or happening upon a bustling flea market after pausing for a Sunday morning espresso.
+The pleasure of exploring this small, understated capital is often in the unexpected: striking-up conversations while travelling along the tree-lined streets by tram; or happening upon a bustling flea market after pausing for a Sunday morning espresso.

 Search for cheap flight and hotel deals for Lisbon